Corona in Germany: A district turned a “superspreader” – virologist Streeck expresses a suspicion

 Up to date:

-When the corona virus unfold in Germany, one district specifically needed to wrestle with the unfold.
+When the corona virus unfold in Germany, one district particularly needed to wrestle with the unfold.
 Now the trigger appears to have been discovered.

-- At the start of the pandemic, the coronavirus unfold quickly, particularly in North Rhine-Westphalia.
+- Initially of the pandemic, the coronavirus unfold quickly, particularly in North Rhine-Westphalia.

 - The rationale was a carnival assembly within the Heinsberg district.